ryanfreckleton/kilopyte/tests/wiki/README.md

  - GET to a valid WikiWord URL to get the current contents.
     - If no page yet exists, redirect to an edit page.
     - Validate wikiwords
- - Renderable HTML5.
+ ✓ Renderable HTML5.
- - Syntax is a subset of the wikicreole markup language.
+ * Syntax is a subset of the wikicreole markup language.
  - Immune to XSS or injection attacks.
  - Saves pages to a persistent database file.
  - Is WSGI service.
  - Runnable from wsgiref
+ - Home page link changes properly when home is selected.
 ```

 Non-functional Requirements:
 ----------------------------
 ```
  - Tests are full-stack
+ - Easy for code to be understood
+ - Secure
 ```